-We have examined Town of Palm Shores, Florida's (the "Town") compliance with Section 218.415, Florida Statutes, regarding the investment of public funds during the year ended September 30, 2018.
+We have examined the Town of Palm Shores, Florida's (the "Town") compliance with Section 218.415, Florida Statutes, regarding the investment of public funds during the year ended September 30, 2019.
 Management of the Town is responsible for the Town's compliance with the specified requirements.
-Our responsibility is to express an opinion on the Town's compliance based on our examination.
+Our responsibility is to express an opinion on the Town's compliance with the specified requirements based on our examination.